Spectral Heterogeneous Graph Convolutions via Positive Noncommutative Polynomials: The Proposed Method: PSHGCN

 \subsection{Spectral Heterogeneous Graph Convolution}

-Based on the definition of spectral graph convolution~\eqref{eq:h(L)}, we can extend it to define spectral heterogeneous graph convolution on either $\hat{\mathbf{A}}_r$ or $\mathbf{L}_r$.
-For the sake of simplicity, we denote the matrix $\hat{\mathbf{A}}_r$ or $\mathbf{L}_r$ as $\mathbf{P}_r$, which is commonly referred to as the shift operator in graph signal processing~\cite{graphsignal}.
+Expanding spectral graph convolution, i.e., Equation~\eqref{eq:h(L)x}, to heterogeneous graphs is a straightforward and intuitive process.
+MGNN~\cite{multignn}, in this context, has introduced a method for defining graph convolution on multigraphs through the utilization of noncommutative polynomials.
+This approach can be readily applied to heterogeneous graphs.
+Specifically, We use $\mathbf{P}_r$ to denote either the adjacency matrix $\hat{\mathbf{A}}_r$ or the Laplacian matrix $\mathbf{L}_r$ of sub-graph $G_r$.
+This $\mathbf{P}_r$ is commonly recognized as the shift operator in graph signal processing~\cite{graphsignal}.